Worked Example — Cook v. Gralike (2001)

 The Court evaluates ballot labels under the Elections Clause and distinguishes permissible procedural regulation from impermissible attempts to influence electoral outcomes.

-Within the Framework, this reflects a boundary between election administration and ballot-interface signaling, extending the authority-allocation logic established in Thornton.
+This reflects a boundary between election administration and ballot-interface signaling, extending the authority-allocation logic established in Thornton.
+The resulting doctrine continued the post-Thornton narrowing of constitutionally permissible state-administered congressional reform mechanisms by treating increasingly distinct electoral architectures within a progressively compressed authority-allocation framework.

 Cook v.
 Gralike operates as a companion Worked Example to U.S. Term Limits, Inc. v.
 Thornton (1995).
 It clarifies the boundary between state authority over election administration and impermissible ballot-based influence, extending Thornton’s authority-allocation logic into ballot and interface architecture, while leaving eligibility rules unchanged.